Fildo7525/pretty_hover/README.md

 Pretty_hover is a light weight plugin that parses the hover message before opening the popup window.
 The output can be easily manipulated with.
 This will result in more readable hover message.

+Additional feature is `number conversion`.
+If you are tired of constantly converting some numbers to hex, octal or binary you can use this plugin to do it for you.

 ### How it looks

 Using native vim.lsp.buf.hover()